scaffdog/scaffdog/packages/scaffdog/README.md

 #### Append

-You can use the `read` helper function and `output.path` to get the file to output.
+You can use the `read` helper function and `output.abs` to get the file to output.
 If you want to append a text to the last line, put a body after the call to the `read` helper function.

 ````markdown